Mac user reports on 802.11n Cards, Bases/Routers

 responses.
 Thanks for the best Mac coverage on the planet.

-(Here's a link I posted awhile back to an apple kbase doc on AirPort Extreme (802.11n): USB storage device supported formats and protocols, although it doesn't mention RAID volumes specifically.
+(Here's a link I posted awhile back to an apple kbase doc on Using a USB drive with an AirPort base station, although it doesn't mention RAID volumes specifically.

-If anyone tries a case w/hardware RAID support with their Airport Extreme 802.11n USB port let me know.
-Granted the interface is going to limit performance even on a single drive, but some may want to run a Mirrored drive.-Mike)
+If anyone tries a case w/hardware RAID support with their Airport Extreme 802.11n USB port send a note.
+Granted the interface is going to limit performance even on a single drive, but some may want to run a Mirrored drive.)

 Just got off the phone, 90 minutes on hold